marilenaManoli/Time-Series-Forecast-Explanation-Thesis-Project/README.md

 ## AI Assistance Disclosure

 This project was developed with the assistance of Claude (Anthropic) as an AI coding tool.
 Claude was used to support implementation tasks including React component development, notebook code, and debugging.
 All research decisions, methodology design, analysis, and written content are the author's own work.
-Use of AI assistance is disclosed in accordance with the University of Bern's academic integrity guidelines.
+Use of AI assistance is disclosed in accordance with the University of Bern & Fribourg academic integrity guidelines.